starship/starship/docs/advanced-config/README.md

 this statement in your `~/.config/fish/config.fish`.
 Transience can be disabled on-the-fly with `disable_transience`.

+Note that in case of Fish, the transient prompt is only printed if the commandline is non-empty, and syntactically correct.

 - By default, the left side of input gets replaced with a bold-green `❯`.
 To customize this, define a new function called `starship_transient_prompt_func`.
 For example, to display Starship's `character` module here, you would do